Frequently Asked Questions

-A Mocha Mom is a mother of color for whom parenting is a priority is this season of her life.
+A Mocha Mom is a mother of color for whom parenting is a priority in this season of her life.
 Anyone who supports its mission is welcome to join Mocha Moms, Inc.

 Four Maryland women who wanted to connect mothers of color from across the country who were taking time off from their careers to raise their children founded Mocha Moms, Inc. in 1997.
 It first began as a newsletter intended to encourage at-home mothers of color to feel good about their choice and to provide information to enrich their parenting experience.
 The idea quickly caught on and the women decided to form the organization.
 Years later it was decided that Mocha Moms, Inc. should expand its reach in order to support and encourage all mothers of color.

 The primary mission is to support and encourage women who are making parenting a priority during this season in their lives.
-Mocha Moms, Inc. serves as an advocate for all mothers of color and encourages the spirit of volunteerism and community activism within its membership.
+Our focus is to provide sisterhood, support and service.
+Mocha Moms, Inc. serves as an advocate for all mothers of color and encourages volunteerism and community activism within its ranks.

-The national platform includes: non-exclusivity; strengthening marriages and families; securing strong educational foundations for our children and the nation's children; self care and taking time for ourselves, mind, body and spirit; community activism; the spirit of volunteerism; support and respect for all mothers.
+The national platform includes: non-exclusivity; strengthening marriages and families; securing strong educational foundations for our children and the nation's children; self-care and taking time for ourselves, mind, body and spirit; community activism; volunteerism; support and respect for all mothers.

-The National Executive Board governs Mocha Moms, Inc. The National Board meets regularly to determine policy, establish rules, regulations and procedures, direct the website, assist in the formation of chapters, create and distribute the national newsletter, plan national events and activities, and coordinate publicity.
+The National Board of Directors governs Mocha Moms, Inc. The National Board meets regularly to determine policy, establish rules, regulations and procedures, direct the website, assist in the formation of chapters, create and distribute the national newsletter, plan national events and activities, and coordinate publicity.

-Mocha Moms, Inc. was incorporated as a "nonmembership corporation", which is the structure chosen by the majority of nonprofits.
-This structure avoids the extra time, work, and expense involved in having major corporate decisions subject to formal nationwide member approval.
+Mocha Moms, Inc. was incorporated as a “non-membership corporation”, which is the structure chosen by the majority of nonprofits.
+This structure avoids the extra time, labor, and expense involved in mandating that all Mochas attend national conferences so that every corporate decision is subject to formal nationwide approval.
 For this reason, legally, the Executive Board of Mocha Moms, Inc. are the sole members of the national organization.
-Mochas who pay annual dues to support the organization are legally defined as supporters of the national organization and members of their respective chapters.
+Mochas who pay annual fees to support the organization are legally defined as supporters of the national organization and members of their respective local chapters.

 Mocha Moms, Inc. exists in part to set the record straight.
 Mothers of color are making great sacrifices in order to allow parenting to be their top priority.
 The organization is essential because historically mothers of color, particularly African-American mothers, have not had the opportunity to devote a significant amount of time and energy caring for their own families.
-Many are putting their families first with little support from their friends, employers, coworkers, society in general and sometimes without the understanding of members of their extended families.
-Further, there are many cultural differences that warrant a group like Mocha Moms, Inc. – so mothers of color can address their specific needs and discuss many of the issues their children of color will face as they enter school and enter adulthood.
+Further, there are many cultural differences that warrant a group like Mocha Moms, Inc. – so mothers of color can address their specific needs and discuss many of the issues their children of color will face as they enter school and adulthood.

-Mocha Moms welcomes people of all religions, races, educational backgrounds and income levels.
+Mocha Moms, Inc. welcomes all people.
 It is open to anyone who supports its mission.
-The requirements for membership are minimal– just $50 for yearly dues and support for the mission and purpose.
+The requirements for membership are minimal– just $70 annually and support for the mission and purpose.